domingo, 11 de fevereiro de 2024

 Recent German paper (with deceptive title) on sustainable concrete design

 Building on the insights shared in my earlier post (link above) titled 'Geopolymers - Scientific Rigor, Marketing, and False Advertising,' I seize the chance to present a new article authored by four German researchers.
-This piece, published online in early February, delves into the realm of these materials with a distinctive title "LLMs can Design Sustainable Concrete – a Systematic Benchmark"https://www.researchsquare.com/article/rs-3913272/v1
+This piece, published online in early February, enters the realm of these materials with a distinctive title "LLMs can Design Sustainable Concrete – a Systematic Benchmark"https://www.researchsquare.com/article/rs-3913272/v1

 Upon thorough examination of the article, it is established that GPT Turbo falls short in designing sustainable concrete.
 The authors' efforts primarily centered around optimizing resistance, drawing from a pool of 240 alkaline-activated mixtures based on fly ash and GGBS.
 It's crucial to note that these mixtures were originally sourced from a publication by Indian authors.
 However, these compositions, inherently unsustainable, employ sodium silicate, as detailed in the related study: Ouellet-Plamondon, C. ; Habert, G. (2014) Life cycle analysis (LCA) of alkali-activated cements and concretes.
 In Handbook of Alkali-Activated Cements, Mortars and Concretes, 663-686 (Eds) WoodHead Publishing-Elsevier, Cambridge